rgomeztinoco/capstone-collectivia-team03/README.md

 - `bundle install` to install all required dependencies
 - `rails db:create` to create postgresQL database we're using,
 - `rails db:migrate` to make all database migrations
-- `rails db:seed` to create the topics
+- `rails db:seed` to create the topics (preferences)
-- Create a copy of .env.example a put your API key from https://www.abstractapi.com/email-verification-validation-api
+- Create a copy of .env.example and put your API key from https://www.abstractapi.com/email-verification-validation-api.
+In addition, GMAIL_COLLECTIVIA and GMAIL_PASSWORD are necessary.
+Then, rename the .env.example file to .env.
 - `rails s` to start the local server
+- `rails test` to run tests

 ## General info
+This project is a service that provides the following functionalities:

+- We can stores user's email and their preferences.
+- When the user clicks the subscrite button, an confirmation email is sended.
+- Validations works in accord to the requirements.
-This project is about to persist the email of the users and his preferences in a postgreSQL database.
-An email is sended when the subscription is successfull.
-In addition, we could add more preferences options, this have to be add in seeds.rb file, the form will update automatically .
+- We can add more preferences options, this have to be add in seeds.rb file.
+- Tests were implemented

 We based on database schema showing in the image below: